scds/intro-spss/lessons/lesson4.md

 ---
 layout: default
-title: Lesson 4 - Descriptive Analytics
+title: Lesson 4 - Descriptive Statistics
 nav_order: 4
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 4 - Descriptive Analytics
+# Lesson 4 - Descriptive Statistics

-In this lesson, we will explore the data editor.
-In particular, we'll talk about some of the settings available for variables, and viewing data in the data view.
+In this lesson, we will use descriptive statistics on our data to get summaries and find relationships between variables.

 <details markdown="block">
   <summary>